-SIGLEC1 (Sialic Acid Binding Ig-Like Lectin 1, Sialoadhesin) is a Protein Coding gene.
-Diseases associated with SIGLEC1 include diffuse cutaneous systemic sclerosis and kaposi sarcoma.
-Among its related pathways are Immune System and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
-GO annotations related to this gene include carbohydrate binding.
+SIGLEC1 (Sialic Acid Binding Ig Like Lectin 1) is a Protein Coding gene.
+Diseases associated with SIGLEC1 include Proliferative Glomerulonephritis and Diffuse Cutaneous Systemic Sclerosis.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
 An important paralog of this gene is CD22.

 Acts as an endocytic receptor mediating clathrin dependent endocytosis.
 Macrophage-restricted adhesion molecule that mediates sialic-acid dependent binding to lymphocytes, including granulocytes, monocytes, natural killer cells, B-cells and CD8 T-cells.
 Preferentially binds to alpha-2,3-linked sialic acid (By similarity).
 Binds to SPN/CD43 on T-cells (By similarity).
 May play a role in hemopoiesis.